A supplementation plan is not about taking random products. It's about aligned nutrition, training, and goals.

 - What is your current diet like?

-- Are you getting enough rest?
+- Do you get enough rest?

-With this clear, we built the strategy.
+With this clear, we build the strategy.

-Goal 1: Muscle gain
+Goal 1: Muscle Gain

 Nutritional basis

-- Moderate calorie surplus
+- Moderate caloric surplus

 - Adequate protein intake